Dan LeFevour: Chicago Bears

-LeFevour was drafted by the Chicago Bears in the sixth round (181st overall) of the 2010 NFL Draft.
+LeFevour was selected by the Chicago Bears in the sixth round (181st overall) of the 2010 NFL draft.

 He struggled through the 2010 preseason, completing 19 of 41 passes (46.3%), with 204 pass yards, one touchdown, one interception, six sacks, and 38 rushing yards.
 Chicago signed veteran Todd Collins to be the third-string quarterback, and waived LeFevour after the 2010 preseason in hopes of placing him on the practice squad.

 Cincinnati Bengals

 LeFevour was claimed off waivers by the Cincinnati Bengals the next day, and spent the 2010 season as the third-string quarterback, but did not see any action.
 He was waived on September 4, 2011, but was signed to the practice squad the next day.
 On September 6, he was released from the practice squad in favor of quarterback Zac Robinson, formerly of the Detroit Lions.

 Indianapolis Colts

 LeFevour was signed to the Indianapolis Colts' practice squad on November 8, 2011.